grace-notes/website/contents/topics/sexual-health.md

 ---
 title: "Sexual Health in the Bible"
 pdf: "sexualhealth.pdf"
-description: "Sexual Health in the Bible - [PDF] Extensive study of what the Bible says about non-marital sexual activity."
+description: "Sexual Health in the Bible -  Extensive study of what the Bible says about non-marital sexual activity."
 template: lesson.jade
 ---